You are hereIn this section

 2019-20 Food and Nutrition Services Information

-When a student registers in District 191 the Food and Nutrition Services department creates a meal account for that student with a unique personal identification number (PIN).
-That number is entered into a keypad at the cashier station in the cafeteria to pay for meals and a la carte foods and beverages.
+When a student registers in District 191, the Food and Nutrition Services department creates a meal account for the student with a unique personal identification number (PIN).
+The student enters this PIN into a keypad at the cashier station in the cafeteria to pay for meals and a la carte foods and beverages.
 Students keep the same PIN from year to year while enrolled in the district.

 Checks may also be sent to school with your student and placed in the check deposit box or given to the Food Service Manager.
 Checks should be made out to ISD 191 Food Service.
 Please write the name of the student and their PIN on the memo line of your check.
 Cash may also be sent with your student, however, we discourage this practice.